Frontier Conference: Basketball

 Montana Western won the NAIA national title in Division I Women's basketball, in 2019.

 Rocky Mountain won the national title in men's basketball, NAIA Division I, in 2009.

 Montana State-Northern won the national title in women's basketball, NAIA Division II, in 1993.

 Carroll reached the semi-finals in men's basketball in 2005, as did Lewis-Clark State in women's basketball in 2001.

+University of Providence reached finals in women's basketball in 2024, Providence defeated Carroll College in the semi finals.This marked the first time two Frontier teams meet in the national tournament.